Hecatron-Forks/amaranth/docs/content/Language/start.md

 The signals that will be connected to the ports of the top-level Verilog module should be specified explicitly.
 The rising edge clock and synchronous reset signals of the `sync` domain are added automatically; if necessary, the control signals can be configured explicitly.
 The result is the following Verilog code (lightly edited for clarity):

+!!! warning "TODO"

-% TODO: link to clock domain section of language reference
+    link to clock domain section of language reference

 ```{literalinclude} _code/up_counter.v
 :language: verilog